aymenabdelwahed/okd-demo-storage/README.md

 ## Excute ephemeral demo

-This demo will show how epheperal storage is handled by openshift infrastructure and how data if preserved and released with as single Pod deployement and no PV storage associated to Pod volume.
+This demo will show how emptydir storage is handled by openshift infrastructure and how data if preserved and released with as single Pod deployement and no PV storage associated to Pod volume (emptydir).

 ```bash
 ## Start the ephemeral demo